 The survey included ten multiple-choice questions and ten open-ended questions.
 The survey's objective is to find out the stress level of working-women who has to deal with household responsibilities.
 From 17-20 Jan 2018, between 11:00 to 13:00, the survey questionnaire was distributed among the women at the working counters.
 The participants were given 10 minutes to fill the questionnaire.
 Out of 500 participants, 450 responded, and 350 were included in the analysis.

 Describe Methods of Data Analysis

-In this section, you should give a short description of the methods you’ve used to analyse the data you’ve collected.
+In this section, you should briefly describe the methods you’ve used to analyse the data you’ve collected.

-The qualitative method includes the analysis of language, images, audios, videos, or any textual data (textual analysis).
+The qualitative method includes analysing language, images, audios, videos, or any textual data (textual analysis).
 The following types of methods are used in textual analysis.

 Discourse analysis: Discourse analysis is an essential aspect of studying a language and its uses in day-to-day life.

 Content analysis: It is a method of studying and retrieving meaningful information from documents